This is a summary of the documentation in the Bitcoin Core repository. Don't hesitate to read it for more information.

 for details):

-brew install automake berkeley-db@4 boost ccache git libevent libnatpmp libtool miniupnpc pkg-config python qrencode qt@5 sqlite zeromq
+brew install automake boost ccache git libevent libnatpmp libtool llvm miniupnpc pkg-config python qrencode qt@5 sqlite zeromq

 -